Her Brother

 Her Brother (おとうと, Otōto) is a 1960 Japanese drama film directed by Kon Ichikawa.
-The film is based on the novel Otōto by Aya Koda.
-It was entered into the 1961 Cannes Film Festival, where it won a prize for Special Distinction.
+It is based on the novel Otōto by Aya Koda.

 Plot

-17-year-old Gen takes care of the household of her family due to her stepmother's rheumatism.
+In Taishō era Tokyo, 17-year-old Gen takes care of the household of her family due to her stepmother's rheumatism.
 Meanwhile, her younger brother Hekiro lives a carefree life, repeatedly getting into trouble and making gambling debts.
 Neither his stepmother interferes with his behaviour, nor does the detached father, a famous novelist.
 Only Gen scolds Hekiro from time to time, for which he ridicules her, although she is completely devoted to him.
-When Hekiro falls terminally ill with tuberculosis and is hospitalised, with his sister being the only regular visitor, he finally regrets his behaviour.
-After Hekiro's death, Gen is taken back home with anemia by the hospital personnel, but once she awakes, she returns to her role as the housekeeper without questioning.
+When Hekiro falls terminally ill with tuberculosis and is hospitalised, with his sister by his side every minute she can spare, he finally regrets his behaviour.
+After Hekiro's death, Gen collapses and is taken back home with anemia by the hospital personnel, but once she awakes, she returns to her role as the housekeeper without questioning.